Rafael Hernandez Airport

 The primary mission of Coast Guard Air Station Borinquen is search and rescue.
 Secondary missions include: law enforcement, aerial support for ATON, and logistic support.
 Coast Guard Air Station Borinquen is located at Rafael Hernandez Airport on the Northwest tip of Puerto Rico.
 The closest city is Aguadilla, just 10 minutes to the South.
 Included in the boundaries of the base are the housing area, clinic and dispensary, station library, community center, swimming pool, exchange, mini-mart, package store, gymnasium and other fitness facilities, chapel, and theater.

 The U.S. Coast Guard has rehabilitated an additional 70,000 square feet of apron at its facility.
 A further 176,000 square feet of apron is also available on the north side of the Airport adjacent to the runway.
 A 194,150 square yard apron south of the runway, known as the "Charlie Area" exists, but requires major rehabilitation to reactivate.
-The "old B-52 apron" of 184,000 square yards is in
+The "old B-52 apron" of 184,000 square yards is in good condition.

 United States Coast Guard Air Station Borinquen is a direct descendant of Air Station San Juan, which was located on the Isla Grande Naval Station.
 In November 1971, the Air Station relocated to its present location at what was then Ramey Air Force Base in Aguadilla, and became known as Air Station Puerto Rico.
 Two years later the Air Force discontinued its operation at Ramey turning the facilities over to the Commonwealth of Puerto Rico and the United States Navy.
 The Coast Guard assumed the host role in July of 1976 when the Navy vacated the station.
 This alternative was chosen by the Commandant of the Coast Guard over three other options: discontinuance of air operations in Puerto Rico, building at Roosevelt Roads, or building at San Juan Airport.
 It was then that this unit was designated Coast Guard Air Station Borinquen.
 The name is derived from the Taino Indian name for the island of Puerto Rico.